Skip to end of metadata

 Vulnerability Management Process

-- Reports about vulnerabilities are forwarded to SOS
+- Reports about vulnerabilities are

 - Sources of vulnerability detection in source code of SOS software products include

 - automated scans performed by source code repositories,